 Pantoprazole (By mouth)

-Treats gastroesophageal reflux disease (GERD), a damaged esophagus, and high levels of stomach acid.
+Treats gastroesophageal reflux disease (GERD), a damaged esophagus, and conditions that cause your stomach to make too much acid, including Zollinger-Ellison syndrome.
 This medicine is a proton pump inhibitor (PPI).

 ProtonixThere may be other brand names for this medicine.